Under the Sun: How to protect your Horse from Sun Damage and Sunburn

 Common Sun Problems

 Sunburn occurs most often on horses with light-coloured coats, such as greys, skew or piebalds.
-Horses with white blazes or pink noses are highly prone to it also.
-Without protection, sun exposure to these areas can lead to sunburn, just like you may have experienced – the skin turns red, may blister or peel and is sensitive to the touch.
+Horses with white blazes or pink noses are also highly prone to it.
+Without protection, sun exposure to these areas can lead to sunburn, just like you may have experienced yourself – the skin turns red, may blister or peel and is sensitive to the touch.
 This usually occurs on the muzzle and possibly around the eyes.
 Some horses can sunburn on other areas as well.

 The greatest concern regarding sun exposure is “photosensitisation”.
 This is a condition that causes skin sensitivity to ultraviolet (UV) rays.
-It’s primarily affects horses, sheep and cattle but other species may also be susceptible.
+It primarily affects horses, sheep and cattle, but other species may also be susceptible.

 The condition can be divided into two categories - primary and secondary:

 * Primary photosensitisation occurs due to the ingestion of lush green plants containing “photodynamic” agents, such as St John's Wort or clover

 * Secondary photosensitisation is the most common type of photosensitivity seen in animals and occurs due to liver or bile duct damage.
 It’s most often because of ingestion of hepatotoxic plants such as Senecio Jacobea more commonly known to horse owners as ragwort.

 Sun exposure can “bleach” the colour of some horses’ coats.
 This is more common for black, dark brown and dark bay coats but it can actually happen to coats of all colours.
 The most commonly affected areas are the saddle area and around the face which is where sweat tends to accumulate.
 Although coat fading isn’t really a health problem, you do want your horse to look and feel his best.